CERT-Polska/Artemis/docs/quick-start.rst

 .. note ::

-   Artemis exposes port 5000 that can be used to add tasks and view results.
-Remember that this port shouldn't be available publicly, but e.g. on an internal network.
+   Artemis exposes its API/web interface on port 5000.
+Even with authentication enabled, it is strongly recommended **not** to expose this port publicly (e.g. keep it on an internal network only), to prevent unauthorized use of the scanner and reduce exposure to attacks such as brute force or credential stuffing.

-   To add authorization (or SSL termination), you may for example use a reverse proxy, e.g. nginx.
+   To add SSL termination or additional authentication layer, consider using a reverse proxy such as nginx.

 **If you want to increase the number of instances of a module to speed up scanning, modify the numbers of instances in** ``./scripts/start``
 (e.g. by changing ``--scale=karton-bruter=5`` to ``--scale=karton-bruter=20``).
 By default